If you love hi-fi gear, you’re not gonna love this…

 Nassim Nicholas Taleb

-Many perpetrators continue to ruin hi-fi gear because victims and others who knew about it did and said nothing.
-Turning a blind eye does nothing good and only helps perpetuate the problem.
+Many perpetrators continue to ruin hi-fi gear because people who know about it do and say nothing.
+Turning a blind eye only helps perpetuate the problem and I have a problem with this attitude.
 If you’ve had equipment damaged by one of these bad businesses, you owe it to others to do something about it.
-Responsibility is not optional.

 Qualifications

-For reference, I have an Honours Degree in Science and a Post-Graduate Diploma in Science Education from one of the best universities in the Southern Hemisphere.
+I have an Honours Degree in Science and a Post-Graduate Diploma in Science Education from one of the best universities in the Southern Hemisphere.
 I was a specialist secondary science teacher for 15 years, worked for the Department of Education, mentored/trained thousands of pre-service secondary teachers, as a mentor teacher and later at Curtin University.
-I’ve run Liquid Audio for around 15 years.
+I’ve also run Liquid Audio for 15 years.

 Cheap = Expensive